 A one-of-a-kind personal and professional experience

-South Korean are incredibly welcoming and friendly people.
+South Koreans are incredibly welcoming and friendly people.
 The crime rate is also relatively low, and the country is extremely safe.

-Even if you don’t speak a single word in Korean, locals are more than willing to cover the extra mile to help you out.
+Even if you don’t speak a word in Korean, locals are more than willing to go the extra mile to help you.

 Teaching abroad is always a giant leap in anybody’s life, though this might sometimes be challenging.